 - Spots problems before they become crises

 The key word across all of those is "owns."
 A fractional CTO does not need to be invited.
-They show up on the cadence the scope requires — whether that is daily async updates, a weekly call, or a structured monthly review — and they produce outcomes, not just opinions.
+They show up on the cadence the scope requires — daily async updates, a weekly call, or a structured monthly review — and they produce outcomes, not opinions.

 Side-by-side comparison